commercial real estate terms

 4. Common Area Maintenance (CAM)

 In a multi-tenant building with net or triple net leases, tenants pay a share of the cost of maintaining the common areas as part of operating expenses.
-A lease’s common area maintenance costs may cover the maintenance of the lobby, hallways, parking lot, and landscaping.
+Common area maintenance (CAM) costs typically cover the maintenance of the lobby, hallways, parking lot, and landscaping.
+For instance, if the total CAM expenses for a building are $10,000 and there are ten tenants, each tenant would be responsible for $1,000 of those costs.
+It’s essential to understand what is included in CAM fees to avoid unexpected charges.

 5. Escalation Clause

 Escalation clauses allow landlords to raise rent.
 It is common for landlords to increase rent to keep pace with inflation.
-Periodic rent increases can be stated fixed percentages or dollar amounts, or variable tied to changes in the Consumer Price Index.
+For example, a lease may specify that rent increases by 3% annually.
+This means if your starting rent is $2,000, the rent would increase to $2,060 in the second year.
+Periodic rent increases can be stated as fixed percentages or dollar amounts, or variable tied to changes in the Consumer Price Index.
+Being aware of these clauses is vital for long-term financial planning.

 6. Tenant Improvement (TI) Allowance

 Landlords may offer to pay for some or all of the costs to make the leased space suitable for the tenant’s business needs.
+This is known as a Tenant Improvement (TI) allowance.
+For example, if a tenant plans to open a restaurant that requires significant modifications, the landlord might offer $50,000 in TI to cover renovations.
 Read more about tenant improvements here.
+Understanding TI allowances can be a negotiating tool for tenants looking to customize their space without incurring all the costs themselves.

 7. Percentage Rent